Woolverine563/cex-kc/README.md

 ## Scripts

+> Note: The scripts mentioned below need not be run individually to replicate any of our results.
+They are already invoked in the right sequence (in test.sh) when the commands given above for running the tool are executed.
+The scripts are indicated here only as an aid to understanding the sequence of actions.

-The code has also been provided with few scripts to [run](run_expts.py) it on several benchmarks at once as well as perform post-run [analysis](analysis.py).
+The scripts can be used to [run](run_expts.py) experiments on several benchmarks at once as well as perform post-run [analysis](analysis.py).
 The complete set of scripts can be invoked in sequence by directly running the [test.sh](test.sh).
 This would create the required directories for dumping the results; run the experiments as well as perform the final analysis on the same.

 ### Running the experiments